abadayoussef/wodpress-plugin/README.md

 This a made from scratch plugin using BOILERPLATE oriented-object template

 ## Add/show data plugn
-this a simple plugin to show all the date and add new data to databasa.
+this a simple plugin to show all the date and add new data to database.

 ### How to install?
 copy all this folder and past it in your wordpress instalation